kevinbenningshof/kevinbenningshof.github.io/content/about.md

 # Work experience

 Currently, i have 12 years of work experience in performing direct, remote and onsite support to the employees of the customers that are involved to devices and utilities within the IT landscape.
-In the past i have started as a Floor wakker regarding migrations, as a Servicedesk Engineer and Functional Administrator for de specifiek application.
-At the moment this is a combination of System Administrator and first point of contact for several customers and internally a functional administrator for TOPdesk so we can deliver the support to the customers.
+In the past i have started as a floor walker regarding migrations, as a Servicedesk Engineer and Functional Administrator for specific applications.
+At the moment this is a combination of System Administrator and first point of contact for several customers and internally as functional administrator for TOPdesk so we can deliver the support to the customers.

 # Which certificates do you have?